TheMediocritist/DanglingMan/README.md

 # DanglingMan
-Testing vertlet integration for Playdate
+Testing verlet integration for Playdate

 Derived from https://github.com/GloryFish/love2d-verlet-cloth which is a Love2D port of http://codepen.io/stuffit/pen/KrAwx